Chris Clavin: Record labels

-Anonymous accounts alleging inappropriate behavior
+Allegations

 In 2017, a series of Facebook posts were published, followed by the creation of a public Google Doc, which aggregated accounts from unnamed individuals alleging inappropriate conduct by Clavin.
 The accounts were collected through an email address that did not require or request any personal identification from the writers to vet or confirm the accounts.
 Clavin did not admit or respond specifically to any of these claims, but instead simply announced his departure from the punk scene, stating, among other things: "I no longer play in any bands.
 I no longer run a record label or publishing company.
 I will settle all affairs and orders of course, and pay all outstanding debts and invoices."

 Several of the dozens of small artists Clavin collaborated with or published music for over the years - Kimya Dawson, AJJ, Waxahatchee, Spoonboy and Ramshackle Glory - publicly condemned his alleged actions, requested that Plan-It-X Records cease distributing their products, and stated they would remove Clavin's work from future printings of these split records, although it does not appear any further physical printings of these records were produced.
-Rather, most of these split records remains readily available through a variety of online sources.

 Clavin's bandmate in Ghost Mice, Hannah O'Connor, posted the following on Facebook, quoted by PunkNews in response to the anonymous accounts: "Since I have been Chris' friend for a long time, I know that he is being accused of things he has not done.
 I know there are a lot of false allegations, rumors, and lies spreading very fast about him."